scolecite/mica-gd355/lectures/proj-parametric-design.md

 ### Step 1
 - research (company/event, people, example, visuals)
 - decide what data to collect (personal info, momentary info, )
-- develop concept.
+- develop visual concepts.
-- how to visualize. how to connect to the theme/identity. (figurative, abstract)
+- how the parameters and visuals relate to the theme/identity. (figurative, abstract)

 ### Step 2
 - collect data (google form, dummy data)
-- parse data
+- parse data into js objects

 ### Step 3
-- build a visual system using parameters (clear and obvious, abstract, generate from)
+- build a visual system using parameters (clear or abstract)
 - map data to visual
 - test (w/new data)
-- adjust the rules, range (make it adaptable, flexible). set the boundaries.
+- adjust the rules and ranges (make it adaptable, flexible. set the boundaries).
-- repeat and iterate. curate. (doesn't have to be all automatic)
+- repeat and iterate. curate.
 - scalable for the future (different dataset in the future)
 - export